 Learn About Autism

 Autism isn’t something your child will grow out of as they get older.
 So, as a parent, you need to be equipped to deal with this as a lifelong part of who your child is.
 The more you know about ASD, the better prepared you will be to make informed decisions to help and support your child.
-Spend some time educating yourself on support and treatment options, join a support group for autism parents, and actively participate in any programs your child is involved in.
+Spend some time educating yourself on special needs planning and treatment options, join a support group for autism parents, and actively participate in any programs your child is involved in.

 Really Get to Know Your Child